ktechhydle/beautiful_pancakes/README.md

 window.show()
 app.exec()
 ```

+This will generate a window with a QGraphicsView/GraphicsScene and open a file dialog asking you where to save the file.

 ***We hope you enjoy, and remember to check release notes before updating any clones of this repository***